Traben-0/Entity_Texture_Features/.github/README-assets/EMISSIVE_GUIDE.md

 - ETF supports all OptiFine emissive texture resource packs
 - A custom emissive texture suffix may be set just like OptiFine but with a few optional changes, see the [emissive.properties](emissive.properties) example.
-- Please try and use only the default emissive suffix `_e` it makes things easier for everyone :)
+- Please try and use only the default emissive suffix `_e`, it makes things easier for everyone :)

 ## Guide